Location of Adventure

 Important Information About This Trip

-This trip combines the rare chance to view wolves in the wild with an all-encompassing adventure in one of North America’s most renowned wildlife enclaves: Yellowstone and Grand Teton national parks.
-Travelers must understand that even though to date we have had a 100-percent wolf sighting rate on our trips, these are very elusive animals, and they may or may not come within close range.
+This trip combines the rare chance to view wolves in the wild with an all-encompassing adventure in one of North America’s most celebrated wildlife destinations: Yellowstone and Grand Teton national parks.
+Travelers should understand that even though to date we have had a 100-percent wolf sighting rate on our trips, these are very elusive animals, and they may or may not come into the open or within close range.
 Much of our wolf viewing is done at a distance through spotting scopes, offering a chance to watch the wolves go about their normal behavior.
 For those considering the photo tour, please keep in mind that since this trip offers a totally natural, uncontrived experience, the wolves are often far in the distance.
 A long lens is a must, and even then, we can't guarantee excellent shots.
-However, the sheer beauty and winter grandeur of Grand Teton and Yellowstone National Parks provides remarkable nature imagery, and we are likely to see plenty of other wildlife, too.
+However, the sheer beauty and winter grandeur of Grand Teton and Yellowstone national parks provides magnificent nature imagery, and we are likely to see plenty of other wildlife, too.
 On some dates, our itinerary operates in the reverse order of what is listed on our trip page.
 Please contact our office for details.

 Getting There & Getting Home